Code-Institute-Submissions/Milestone-Project-211/README.md

 ### Code Validation

-* HTML files have been validated using the W3C HTML Validation Service website.
+* HTML file have been validated using the W3C HTML Validation Service website.
 * CSS file has been validated using the W3C CSS Validation Service website.
 <br>